Stay up to date

 By definition, a data breach is described as a security incident that leads to unauthorised access to personal data or release of confidential, sensitive or personal information, which is not meant for public disclosure.

-A data breach also includes the intentional, unintentional, accidental, unlawful destruction, loss, alteration or compromisation of stored or processed information.
+A data breach includes the intentional, unintentional, accidental, unlawful destruction, loss, alteration or compromisation of stored or processed information.
 It can result in the release of business secrets, Personally Identifiable Information (PII), Personal Health Information (PHI), debit or credit card information or any other personal data discharge or identity theft.
-It usually occurs for the sake of ransomware or arises due to espionage activity.
+It usually occurs for ransomware or arises due to espionage activity.
+Data protection is an important element of their business strategy for healthcare and social care.

-Data breaches are generally defined into three categories and, depending on the affected principles of information security, it might involve any one or all of the three categories.
+Data breaches are generally defined into three categories, and depending on the affected principles of information security, they might involve any or all of the three categories.

-Breach of confidentiality: This data breach appears when there is an unauthorised or untrusted access or disclosure to people personal info or businesses proprietary information.
+Breach of confidentiality: This data breach appears when there is unauthorised or untrusted access or disclosure to people’s info or businesses’ proprietary information.

 Breach of availability occurs when destruction or accidental breakage befalls either to destroy personal data or business-sensitive information or prevent legitimate access to data.

-Breach of integrity: It happens as a result of an unauthorised or accidental alteration of personal data.
+Breach of integrity: It happens due to an unauthorised or accidental alteration of personal data.
+Learn detailed data integrity concepts here.

 What if stolen data is encrypted?